imlk0/Snake/README.md

 A simple and old game has been written in Java now!!!

-Just download the 'Main.class' and 'Snake.class' and placed in the same folder, use the terminal/command line open the folder, type 'Java Main' and enter to begin to play
+Just download the 'Snake.jar', use the terminal/command line open the folder, type 'Java -jar Snake.jar' and enter to begin to play

 OK...Their is no picture at all.....